Thank you to everyone who entered the Fall Writing Competition.

 PUBLICATION OF THE ANTHOLOGY

-Subject to receiving all the editorial changes in time, I will be aiming to edit and publish the anthology in the first week of December.
+Subject to receiving all the editorial changes and illustrations in time, I will be aiming to edit and publish the anthology in early September.

 It will then be available to download free from this blog.

 Thanks again for sharing your wonderful stories and entering this competition.